 Staff and students will test at home on a regular basis (twice per week, 3 to 4 days apart) usually before they come into school

 LFD tests have been widely and successfully used to detect asymptomatic COVID-19 cases.
 The speed and convenience of the tests supporting the detection of the virus in asymptomatic individuals, who would not otherwise have been tested.
 LFD tests are approved by the Medicines and Healthcare products Regulatory Authority (MHRA).
 The tests are highly specific, with low chances of false positives.
 They are also very sensitive and able to identify the majority of the most infectious yet asymptomatic individuals.
 It is important to remember that these tests are an additional layer of health protection measure in addition to hand washing, face coverings and social distancing.

 Where do I get my test kits?

-Students will be provided with home test kits in school following 3 tests in the Asymptomatic Testing Site (ATS).
+Students will be provided with home test kits in school following the testing programme at the start of the Autumn Term in the Asymptomatic Testing Site (ATS).
 If students have not received a home testing kit to start home testing, they should report to Student Reception.
 We will make arrangements for students to receive further test kits via tutors.

 Do test results get affected by brushing teeth, drinking water?